Instructions for Authors

 - APA Style

 Thesis is committed to upholding the integrity of the academic record.
 We encourage authors to refer to international standards for authors, as provided by the Committee on Publication Ethics (COPE).
 Articles must be original work and must not be in review to be published in any other journal.
 Submissions sent may be subject to controls to detect plagiarism cases.
 Submission of an article implies that the work described has not been published before and that it is not under consideration for publication elsewhere.

-There are no submission fees, publication fees or page charges for this journal at any stage of the publishing process.
+There are no submission fees, publication fees or page charges for this Journal at any stage of the publishing process.

 Peer review process

 Thesis publishes only original work.
 Articles sent for publication on Thesis go through the following phases of review, within a bias period of approximately 8 weeks: